 - How the Pupil Premium Grant is being spent by the school and its impact.

 - Monitoring of annual Health and Safety Audit, ensured the fire policy and emergency evacuation plan was up to date and ensured that risk assessments are in place.

-- Discussed the budget and during the year were able to question how spending aligns with the budget, thus ensuring solvency and probity thereby ensuring financial resources were used effectively.
+- Monitoring the school budget and asking challenging questions about how spending aligns with the budget, thus ensuring solvency and probity thereby ensuring financial resources were used effectively.